pr/ ‘æð εl-fr ıð/ or / ‘eı dеl-fr ıð/

 brass ensemble based arts project, exploring connections between Anglo, Celtic and Nordic cultures, involved with both the celebration of existing heritage and the creation of new repertoire and artworks.

 The first questions we’re always asked:

 æðelfrìth is an original name, derived from the name of a 7th Century Anglo-Saxon, King Athelfrith of Northumbria.
 It is adapted for exclusivity, and also to reflect the languages of the countries it represents; ‘æ’ from Norwegian or Danish, ‘ð’ from old English/ Icelandic, and ‘ì’ from Gaelic.

-This King lived at a time when Britain was the centre of a struggle between Celts Saxons and Vikings, and so it reflects the focus of the group’s artistic output – the examination of Anglo/Celtic/Nordic connections in relation to the forging of modern Englishness.
+This King lived at a time when Britain was the centre of a struggle between Celts Saxons and Vikings, and so it reflects the focus of the group’s artistic output – the examination of Anglo/Celtic/Nordic connections, both ancient and contemporary.

 How do you say it?